Written by David Skinner

 • Local publicly owned treatment works (PO TW)

-The aspect of defining and segregating medical waste for disposal is just the first step.
-Collection and transport of medical waste is also specifically mandated.
+The first step is to define and segregate medical waste for disposal.
+Compliant collection and transport of medical waste is also specifically mandated.

 View State Regulations